-Variable Description Default protected-domain-dns- servers <ipv4_address></ipv4_address> Enter the IP address of the DNS servers that you want to use to resolve the protected domain names (including their subdomains) and the MX Record (alternative domain).
-You can enter up to 3 addresses/DNS servers.
-0.0.0.0 protected-domain-dns-state {enable disable} Either enable or disable the protected domain DNS servers. disable ptr-query-option {enable disable public-ip- only} Enable to perform reverse DNS lookups on both private network IP addresses and public IP addresses.
-However, PTR queries may cause delays when the DNS server has no response.
-In this situation, you may choose to disable the querying.
-In some cases, the DNS server may not have PTR records for your private network's IP addresses.
+Variable Description Default In some cases, the DNS server may not have PTR records for your private network's IP addresses.
 Failure to contain records for those IP addresses may increase DNS query time.
-In this situation, you can choose to query on public IP addresses only. public-ip-only secondary <dns_ipv4></dns_ipv4> Enter the IP address of the secondary DNS serve.
-0.0.0.0 truncate-handling {disable tcp-retry} Specify how to handle trunctated UDP replies of DNS queries: select either disable (meaning no retries) or tcp-try (meaning retry in TCP mode). tcp-retry system ddns on page 265 system domain-group
+In this situation, you can choose to query on public IP addresses only. secondary <dns_ipv4></dns_ipv4> Enter the IP address of the secondary DNS serve.
+0.0.0.0 truncate-handling {disable tcp-retry} Specify how to handle trunctated UDP replies of DNS queries: select either disable (meaning no retries) or tcp-try (meaning retry in TCP mode). tcp-retry system ddns on page 282 system domain-group

 The configuration of domain groups for administrators is license based.
-If you do not purchase the MSSP license, this feature is not available.
+If you do not purchase the advanced management license, this feature is not available.